Bound for Dubai

 Raytheon brings innovative technologies to the Dubai Airshow

 The Dubai Airshow is one of the world’s premier showcases for technological innovation.
 Raytheon is making sure this year’s event continues that proud tradition.

 The company will showcase some of the most advanced products available today, from ground-based air defense to land-based missile interceptors to the battle-proven Patriot Air and Missile Defense System.

 Commanders must instantly understand what’s going on around them.
 Visitors to Raytheon’s Envisioneering Center in Fullerton, California, are transported into a simulated operational environment, with ships, aircraft and ground forces moving across a virtual coastline.
-That virtual landscape embodies the power of C5I, drawing a comprehensive picture of action on land, sea and in the air – even in cyberspace – in real time.
-It is a virtual demonstration of powerful C5I in action.
+That virtual landscape embodies the power of C5I solutions, drawing a comprehensive picture of action on land, sea and in the air – even in cyberspace – in real time.
+It is a virtual demonstration of powerful C5I solutions in action.